Incorporating Sustainability into Data Architectures and Software

 Data Architecture Choices for Lower Environmental Impact

-By applying a “sustainability” lens to decision-making regarding how data is handled, organizations can make more environmentally conscious choices.
-The following provides a few examples.
+By applying a “sustainability” lens to decision-making regarding how data is handled, organizations can make smarter, greener choices.
+Here are a few ways sustainable data architecture plays a role.

 1. Smarter Data Storage